 ARTS & ENTERTAINMENT (Presented by Sydney Gay and Lesbian Mardi Gras)

-WINNER: Courtney Act
+RECIPIENT: Courtney Act

 For their various accomplishments as an artist, performer, musician, TV presenter and writer.
 Multi-talented and internationally renowned, Courtney is an Australian entertainment icon, creative powerhouse, and showbiz trailblazer.
 As an outspoken advocate, Courtney is also passionate about supporting and elevating LGBTQ causes, charities, and communities through their various platforms.